Trucking, Father/Son Time

 TRUCK-STOPS / HIGHWAYS / MORE DEAD BUGS

-Years ago Union 76 was the ‘king’ of truck stops, what I was about to learn was that modern truck-stops have much higher standards.
+Years before, PURE (now Union 76) was the ‘king’ of truck stops, what I was about to learn was that modern truck-stops have much higher standards.
 The facilities we visited now were clean, organized, and offered friendly service – ‘travel-centers.’
-After a much needed, sh-shower- and shave, it was time to head for North Carolina.
-As we pulled back onto interstate-20 towards Atlanta I felt much better.
+After a much needed, sh-shower- and shave, it was time to head for North Carolina with our load.
+I felt much better as we pulled back onto interstate-20 towards Atlanta.
 The boy was a bit happier too after spending a few bucks at the truck-stop arcade.

-The next few hours went quickly chatting on the CB and darkness fell, nearing Charlotte; more freight haulers and more ‘chicken-lights’ surrounded us.
-Then at three am and after 600 miles I find my delivery point out; open my rear doors and park just outside the business – once again I shove the sleeping boy against the rear of the cab and squeeze in.
+The next few hours went quickly chatting on the CB and darkness fell, nearing Charlotte; more freight haulers and ‘chicken-lights’ surrounded us.
+Then at three am and after 600 miles I find my delivery point; open my rear doors and park just outside the business – once again I shove the sleeping boy against the rear of the cab and squeeze in.

 Sleep was elusive, in the wee morning hours the businesses delivery trucks came and went, each one stopping alongside and each slamming their doors as the drivers returned to lock the business gate – thank goodness for 7 a.m., the knock on our door finally came, “back your truck to the dock.”

 My son was up when the forklift began unloading and once again I was in that all too familiar position; the driver’s seat, elbows on the steering wheel, dirty teeth, and gazing wearily through the smashed bugs on the windshield.
-I thought about home, those bugs, and my own bed, even the thought of the wife snoring didn’t deter my desire to be with her – but again I reminded myself of the father/son thing and exactly why I was doing this.
+Yes, I thought about home, those bugs, and my own bed; even the thought of the wife snoring did not deter my desire to be alongside her – but again I reminded myself of the father/son thing and exactly why I was doing this.

-We were soon off to Williamsburg, Virginia for a load of beverage, load time 30 hours away, wonderful, no hurry.
+Before long we were off to Williamsburg, Virginia for a load of beverage; load time 30 hours away, wonderful ez ride; no hurry.

-The rest of the afternoon we eased through eastern North Carolina along highway 258, I had driven this road many times years earlier and was curious of any changes; it seemed like the perfect opportunity.
-My son was actually sitting up and watching the fields and rural life style of Eastern NC pass before us (I found later that the batteries were dead in his game boy!).
-It turned into a pleasant ride; the small towns remained as I recalled, each one a “Mayberry” in its own right.
+The rest of the afternoon we eased through eastern North Carolina along highway 258, I had driven this road in the early 70’s hauling cucumbers to Delaware and was curious of any changes; it seemed like the perfect opportunity.
+The son was actually sitting up and watching the fields and rural character of eastern NC pass before us (I learned later that the batteries were dead in his game-boy!).
+It turned into a pleasant ride; little change, the small towns remained much as remembered; each a “Mayberry” in its own right.

 As evening fell we came into the traffic frenzy of Portsmouth, Virginia.
-My son was commenting on the shipyards, the ships and of the world that he was seeing – he even made the analogy that like “Dad, this windshield is like a big TV set,” and that he was really enjoying what he witnessing.
+Gray was commenting on the shipyards, the ships and of the world that he was seeing – he even made the analogy that like “Dad, this windshield is like a big TV set,” and that he was really enjoying the view.

 .